Science Fiction & Dystopian Fiction

 Publication year 1985Genre Novel, FictionThemes Society: War, Relationships: Teams, Values/Ideas: Win & Lose, Emotions/Behavior: Conflict, Natural World: Appearance & Reality, Relationships: Siblings, Emotions/Behavior: GuiltTags Science-Fiction / Dystopian Fiction, Fantasy, Classic Fiction, Trauma / Abuse / Violence, Bullying, Military / War, Cold War, Action / Adventure

-The classic science fiction/dystopian novel Ender's Game (1985) by Orson Scott Card follows a precocious boy’s fight against space aliens and his own government.
+Ender’s Game (1985) is a best-selling dystopian science fiction novel by Orson Scott Card.
+The story follows a precocious boy’s fight against space aliens and his own government.
 The essence of the story first appeared in a small sci-fi journal in 1977 as a short story of the same name.
 Card expanded the premise into a series that includes 15 novels and 13 related short stories.
-Along with becoming a best-seller and winning the top award for science fiction...
+In addition to winning a Nebula Award in 1985...
 Read Ender's Game Summary

 SuperSummary Logo